core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Message integrity: messages sent within the group shall be integrity protected.
 That is, it is essential to ensure that a message has not been tampered with by an external adversary or other external entities which are not group members.

-* Message ordering: it must be possible to determine the ordering of messages coming from a single sender endpoint.
+* Message ordering: it must be possible to determine the ordering of messages coming from a single sender.
 In accordance with OSCORE {{I-D.ietf-core-object-security}}, this results in providing relative freshness of group requests and absolute freshness of responses.
-It is not required to determine ordering of messages from different sender endpoints.
+It is not required to determine ordering of messages from different senders.

 # List of Use Cases # {#sec-use-cases}